-Many companies allow you to keep your retirement savings in their plans after you leave your job.
-Since this first option requires no action, it is often chosen through doing nothing.
-But leaving your 401k where it’s at isn’t always a matter of procrastination because there are some valid reasons to consider leaving your retirement plan where it is.
+Many companies allow you to keep your 401(k) savings in their plans after you leave your job, as long as you meet a minimum balance requirement.
+Since this option requires no action, it is often chosen through doing nothing, but leaving your 401(k) where it is isn’t always a matter of procrastination.
+There are some valid reasons to consider leaving your retirement plan where it is.

-- Lower Fees: Many employer-sponsored retirement plans offer participants access to institutional share class mutual funds and very low-cost index funds, especially those sponsored by large employers.
-Consider keeping your existing funds where they are at if you like the institutionally priced (i.e., lower-cost) or unique investment options in your old plan that you may not be able to roll into or hold in an IRA.
+Lower fees: Many employer-sponsored retirement plans, especially those sponsored by large employers, offer participants access to institutional share class mutual funds and low-cost index funds.
+Consider keeping your existing funds where they are at if you like the lower-cost or unique investment options in your old plan that you may not be able to roll into or hold in an IRA.

 Move Your Old 401(K) Assets Into a New Employer’s Plan to Avoid Taxes and Penalties

-You have the option to avoid paying taxes (and paying a 10 percent early withdrawal penalty) by completing a direct, or trustee-to-trustee, transfer from your old plan to your new employer's plan.
+You have the option to avoid paying taxes (including a 10% early withdrawal penalty tax) by completing a direct, or trustee-to-trustee, transfer from your old plan to your new employer's plan.
 The benefits of moving your old retirement account to your new employer’s plan include the previously mentioned benefits of keeping your account with the old plan.
-But it can be easy to pay less attention to your old retirement accounts over time since you are no longer able to make additional contributions once you have left employment.
-For simplicity, transferring old 401(k) assets to your new plan could make it easier to track your retirement savings.
+However, it can be easy to pay less attention to your old retirement accounts over time since you are no longer able to make additional contributions once you have left that employer.
+Transferring old 401(k) assets to your new plan could make it easier to track your retirement savings.

-You also have borrowing power if your new retirement plan permits participants to borrow from their plan assets at a very low rate of interest.
+You also have borrowing power if your new retirement plan permits participants to borrow from their plan assets (usually at a low interest rate).
 If you roll your old plan into your new plan, you’ll have a bigger base of assets against which to borrow.
-(A common borrowing limit is 50% of your vested balance up to $50,000, but check with your plan administrator for the specifics of your plan.)
+A common borrowing limit is 50% of your vested balance, up to $50,000, but check with your plan administrator for the specifics of your plan.

 Here are a few important steps to take to successfully move assets to your new employer’s retirement plan:

 Step 2: If you decide that rolling your old retirement account into your new employer’s plan makes sense, contact the appropriate person in your company or HR department and request instructions for making a rollover contribution.
 If you make the decision to roll your account to an IRA, contact the IRA custodian to request specific instructions to make sure you don’t make any mistakes and create a taxable event.
-You may have to fill out paperwork to establish an Individual Retirement Account if you do not already have one established.
-(See What to Know Before You Start an IRA Rollover)
+You may have to fill out paperwork to establish an IRA if you do not already have one established.

-The instructions you receive should usually include the following type of information:
+The instructions you receive should ask for the following type of information:

 Indirect Rollovers Can Be Complicated to Manage